jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/osed-certification/index.md

 **Any tips for preparing for this particular exam?**

-1. I would recommend that before starting the course, you should study Reverse Engineering, Buffer Overflows and techniques to exploit them.
+1. I would recommend that before starting the course, you study Reverse Engineering, Buffer Overflows and techniques to exploit them.
 Because the better these topics are understood, the better your performance will be during the exam and the course.

 **What’s next after this certification?**

-1. After this certification, I want to present the **OSEP**.
+1. After this certification, I want to take the **OSEP**.
 Suppose someone obtains the **[OSWE](../../about-us/certifications/oswe/)**, **OSED** and **OSEP** certifications.
 In that case, they are given a new certificate called **OSCE3**, which replaces the